Sourdough Cinnamon Rolls with Brown Butter Cream Cheese Frosting

 The dough passes the windowpane test if you’re able to stretch it into a thin, translucent film that light can pass through without breaking.

-Next, transfer the dough to a medium mixing bowl, gather into a round, cover, and place in a warm location to proof.
+Next, transfer the dough to a medium mixing bowl for Bulk Fermentation, gather into a round, cover, and place in a warm location to proof.
 I proof my doughs in my Brød & Taylor proofer set at 78ºF.

 After one hour, perform a series of stretch and folds in the dough.